rockettheme/docs/Docs/wordpress/themes/corvus/INDEX.md

 ![][corvus]

-Corvus is a content centric template, built with rich media and text blocks, on a foundation of detailed design elements.
-The template spruces up your site with easily configurable items.
+Corvus is a content centric theme, built with rich media and text blocks, on a foundation of detailed design elements.
+The theme spruces up your site with easily configurable items.

 Integrated styling is provided for RokSprocket in its various layout types, such as Strips and Tabs.
-The template is based on the Gantry Framework and has varying other features available.
+The theme is based on the Gantry Framework and has varying other features available.

 Requirements
 -----